-If you are already operating good risk management, including being transparent about your data collection and storage and ensuring that your clients consent to you collecting and recording your data, then GDPR is not likely to be very onerous.
+If you are already operating good risk management, including being transparent about your data collection and storage and ensuring that your clients have given active consent to any processing operations not covered by one of the other grounds for lawful processing, then GDPR is not likely to be very onerous.
 But it is worth checking the Lockton website, which has useful guidance on GDPR and what it means for you.
 You should also check the ICO website and our website for updates, because the precise requirements are likely to evolve over the coming months.

 This checklist from the Information Commissioner's Office (ICO) highlights 12 steps you can take now to prepare for the General Data Protection Regulation (GDPR) which will apply from 25 May 2018.

 Many of the GDPR’s main concepts and principles are much the same as those in the current Data Protection Act (DPA), so if you are complying properly with the current law then most of your approach to compliance will remain valid under the GDPR and can be the starting point to build from.
 However, there are new elements and significant enhancements, so you will have to do some things for the first time and some things differently.